antazoey/xamarin-docs/docs/mac/get-started/hello-mac.md

 - [Collection Views](~/mac/user-interface/collection-view.md) - This article covers working with Collection Views in a Xamarin.Mac application.
 It covers creating and maintaining Collection Views in Xcode and Interface builder, how to expose the Collection View elements to code using Outlets and Actions, populating Collection Views and finally responding to Collection Views in C# code.
 - [Working with Images](~/mac/app-fundamentals/image.md) - This article covers working with Images and Icons in a Xamarin.Mac application.
 It covers creating and maintaining the images needed to create an app's Icon and using Images in both C# code and Xcode's Interface Builder.

-The [Mac Samples Gallery](/samples/browse/?products=xamarin&term=Xamarin.Mac) contains ready-to-use code examples to help learn Xamarin.Mac.

-One complete Xamarin.Mac app that includes many of the features a user would expect to find in a typical Mac application is the [SourceWriter Sample App](/samples/xamarin/mac-samples/sourcewriter).
-SourceWriter is a simple source code editor that provides support for code completion and simple syntax highlighting.

-The SourceWriter code has been fully commented and, where available, links have been provided from key technologies or methods to relevant information in the Xamarin.Mac documentation.

 ## Summary

 This article covered the basics of a standard Xamarin.Mac app.
 It covered creating a new app in Visual Studio for Mac, designing the user interface in Xcode and Interface Builder, exposing UI elements to C# code using **Outlets** and **Actions**, adding code to work with the UI elements and finally, building and testing a Xamarin.Mac app.